-Centre for Process Innovation, Teesside: The Process Industry element part of the High Value Manufacturing Catapult.
+Centre for Process Innovation, Teesside: Part of the High Value Manufacturing Catapult.

 Chemistry Innovation Knowledge Transfer Network: Delivers programmes relating to several of the key intervention areas.

 Employer Ownership of Skills: A competitive fund open to employers to invest in their current and future workforce in England.
 Employers are invited to develop proposals that raise skills, create jobs, and drive enterprise and economic growth.
 Government will invest in projects in which employers are also prepared to commit their own funds in order to make better use of combined resources.